Call4Cloud | MMP-C | Autopilot | Device Preparation

 8. Performing an MDM-Only Enrollment

-Let’s track down what will happen when we are performing a new Intune enrollment on an already AADJ device!
-I made sure I again had Procmon open and while watching Procmon run, I also opened the Crypto-Ncrypt event log
+Let’s track down what will happen when performing a new Intune enrollment on an already AADJ device!
+I made sure I again had Procmon open, and while watching Procmon run, I also opened the Crypto-Ncrypt event log

-As shown above, I noticed event 9, mentioning a Key write with the name ConfigMgrEnrollment0.
+As shown above, I noticed that Event 9 mentioned a key written with the name ConfigMgrEnrollment0.
 Sounds like a certificate being deployed to me.
 Just before closing that screen, I scrolled down to notice the Userid:

 Sounds familiar right, the UserId: S-1-5-18.
 I closed the event logs and switched to Procmon.